kaveer/CheckoutDotNetChanllenge/README.md

 > Response: Invalid model for transaction

 # Future Development
+Without time constraint and personal commitments this project could have better improvements such as:
-- This project could have some improvement in the future such as using Azure function or logic apps to simulate the Bank if there was no time constraint and personal commitments.
+- Using Azure function or logic apps to simulate the Bank
 - Proper application logging using: serilog
-- Develop the client side using single page application technologies such as Angular js or vue js
+- Develop the client side using single page application technologies such as Angular JS or vue JS
 - Use Asp.net Web API core
 - Email notification for success and fail transaction
-- Auto generate transaction log for merchante.
+- Auto generate transaction log for merchant.
 - Better encryption mechanism
 - Encryption of data between payment gateway and bank
 - Use CIDI
 - Use swagger or wikis for better documentation
-- better performance testing tool rather than using Visual Studio Diagnostic tools
+- Better performance testing tool rather than using Visual Studio Diagnostic tools